fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 ESlint has a vast array of [rules](https://eslint.org/docs/rules/) that are easy to take into use by editing the <i>.eslintrc.js</i> file.

-Let's add the [eqeqeq](https://eslint.org/docs/rules/eqeqeq) rule that warns us, if equality is checked with anything but the the triple equals operator.
+Let's add the [eqeqeq](https://eslint.org/docs/rules/eqeqeq) rule that warns us, if equality is checked with anything but the triple equals operator.
 The rule is added under the <i>rules</i> field in the configuration file.

 ```js
 {